'IED' explosion in Toronto-area restaurant injures 15, two suspects sought

 "There is no indication that this is a terrorist act.
 There is no indication that this is a hate crime," she said, adding, "We have not ruled anything out."

 The blast was first reported at 10:30 p.m.
 ET.
-Three people were originally listed as critically injured, but their condition was upgraded to stable, Evans said.
-The three include a 35-year-old man, a 62-year-old woman and a 48-year-old woman, she said.
+All victims who had been hospitalized — including three who were originally listed as critically injured — were released by mid Friday afternoon, police said.

 Evans said there were two birthday parties taking place at the restaurant at the time of the explosion, and children under the age of 10 were present but none were injured.

 Police said the two suspects fled the scene immediately following the explosion and police across the region are looking for them.
-"Every police resource is being used right now to locate people responsible for this horrendous act," said Evans.
+"Every available police resource is being used to locate the people responsible for this horrendous act," said Evans.

 Breaking News Emails